 Description

-Tender braised chicken thighs in a tangy flavorful vinegar sauce.
-Serve it with white rice to soak up all the delicious sauce.
+Chicken adobo is the national dish of the Philippines.
+It's easy to cook, uses a handful of common ingredients, and tastes amazing!
+Fall-apart tender chicken thighs in a tangy flavorful vinegar sauce.
+Serve Filipino chicken adobo with white rice to soak up all the tangy delicious sauce.

 Ingredients